Case Management Conference Calls

 The process and deadlines for requesting re-scheduling are set out in the HRTO’s Notice of CMCC.
 You must act quickly – within fourteen (14) days of the date of the Notice of CMCC – to arrange for rescheduling.

-Where a timely request is made to re-schedule the CMCC, the HRTO will try to re-schedule the CMCC taking into consideration the availability of the assigned Vice-chair and the parties and the scheduled hearing date.
+Where a timely request is made to re-schedule the CMCC, the HRTO will try to re-schedule the CMCC taking into consideration the availability of the assigned adjudicator and the parties and the scheduled hearing date.

 You should be aware, however, that the dates you and the other parties have agreed upon may not be dates that are available for the HRTO.